zoonoo/azure-docs.ko-kr/articles/iot-suite/iot-suite-connecting-devices-linux.md

 <properties
-   pageTitle="Linux에서 C를 사용하여 장치 연결 | Microsoft Azure" description="Linux에서 실행되는 C로 작성된 응용 프로그램을 사용하여 미리 구성된 Azure IoT Suite 원격 모니터링 솔루션에 장치를 연결하는 방법을 설명합니다." services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on Linux | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on Linux." services="" suite="iot-suite" documentationCenter="na"